dcheshkov/ANATOLIA/ANATOLIA-X/readme.txt

             Working with Bruker NMR format (dataset) only.

-            Versions for ALL platforms compiled and linked in 'static' mode, so they are a distributed as single executable files.
+            Versions for ALL platforms compiled and linked in 'static' mode, so they are distributed as single executable files.

             All source code currently located in single c++